-You will find, as I have, that these blades will change colour becoming grey or even black as they are used.
+You will find, as I have, that these blades will change colour, becoming grey or even black as they are used.
 Consider how a copper roof becomes green over time, or a leather jacket becomes more beautiful as it ages.
-This is called a patina and it’s a good thing!
-A patina develops on carbon steel when it is exposed to the air for extended periods of time or to acids for short periods of time.
+This is called a patina, and it’s a good thing!
+A patina develops on carbon steel when exposed to air for extended periods of time or to acids for short periods of time.
 It’s a type of oxidation that helps ward off the evil red rust that eats away at steel and destroys your knife.
 Black or grey = good, red or orange = bad.
 If you’re the impatient type, are also ways to speed up the process.

-In the culinary world there is a term used by chefs called “Mise en Place”; everything in its place and a place for everything.
-When I set up my cooking area it always includes two tea towels, one damp and one dry, folded up next to my cutting board.
+There is a term used by chefs in the culinary world: “Mise en Place”; everything in its place and a place for everything.
+When I set up my cooking station, it always includes two towels, one damp and one dry, folded up next to my cutting board.
 The former for wiping food residue off my blade, the second to dry the blade to prevent rust.
-It was easy to get into the “one two” habit of wiping off my knife.
-While I’m prepping, I generally wipe my knife whenever I wash my hands or between food stuffs.
-When finished prepping, I wash my knife with soap and water, taking care not to scrub the patina off my blade.
+It is super easy to get into this “one-two” habit of wiping off your knife as you work.
+While I’m prepping, I generally wipe my knife whenever I wash my hands or between different foods.
+When I'm finished prepping, I wash my knife with soap and water, taking care not to scrub the patina off my blade.
 Dry your knife well, and store it safely!

 Adam has been in the culinary industry for ten years now.
 He’s a vegan, a husband, and he’s heavily invested in animal rescuing.
 Adam is also our resident axe nerd.
 If you ever have questions about axes or a good recipe without meat, he's the man to talk to!